 The Audit Committee has adopted policies and procedures relating to the approval of all audit and non-audit services that are to be performed by our independent registered public accounting firm.
-This policy generally provides that we will not engage our registered public accounting firm to render audit or non-audit services unless the service is specifically approved in advance by the Audit Committee or the engagement is entered into pursuant to one of the preapproval procedures described below.
-All services provided to us by PricewaterhouseCoopers LLP in each of fiscal 2012 and fiscal 2011 were approved in accordance with this policy.
+This policy generally provides that we will not engage our registered public accounting firm to render audit or non-audit services unless the service is specifically approved in advance by the Audit Committee or the engagement is entered into pursuant to one of the pre-approval procedures described below.
+All services provided to us by McGladrey LLP and its affiliate RSM McGladrey, Inc. in each of fiscal 2014 and fiscal 2013 were approved in accordance with this policy.